-TechWomen is an initiative of the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
-The Bureau of Educational and Cultural Affairs’ (ECA) mission is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchange that assist in the development of peaceful relations.
+TechWomen is an initiative of the U.S. Department of State's Bureau of Educational and Cultural Affairs, whose mission is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchange that assist in the development of peaceful relations.

 The companies, organizations, and institutions of research and higher learning that partner with TechWomen are crucial to our success.
 Our partners are helping to build the TechWomen network, expand the global pipeline of women in STEM, and inspire girls across the world.
 Every contribution, no matter how big or small, makes an impact.